near/sdk-docs/docs/testing/integration-tests.md

 :::

 :::note
-In case you wish to preserve state between runs, you can call multiple sequences within one `#[tokio::test]`.
+In case you wish to preserve state between runs, you can call multiple tests within one function, passing the worker around from a `workspaces::sandbox()` call.
 :::

 ## Helpful Snippets